magento/knowledge-base/src/troubleshooting/general/adobe-commerce-reindex-terminated.md

 1. Reduce the number of products (as well as customer groups and stores - if applicable).
 1. Limit use to one or two concurrent users.
-1. Disable crons, and run manually as needed.
+1. Disable cron jobs, and run manually as needed.
 1. If this has not been done previously, request an upgrade to the Enhanced Integration environments - take note of the restriction on the number of environments you would be limited to once the upgrade has been performed.
 Refer to the [Integration Environment enhancement request - Pro and Starter](https://support.magento.com/hc/en-us/articles/360043032152) article in our knowledge base for details.

 ## Related reading: